enessanal/SME-Management-API/README.md

-# Small and Medium-Sized Enterprise Management API
+# Small and Medium-Sized Enterprise Management